arthurgassner/swissenergy-frontend/docs/industrialization.md

 pandas==2.2.2
 ```

-### From notebooks to `.py`

-Jupyter notebooks (`.ipynb`) -- while great for experimentation -- are hard to test and run non-interactively.
-Hence, we move away from them, and start implementing our ML pipeline in `.py`.

-### Code quality
+#### Write clean code

-There is no easy way to measure the "quality" of a codebase.
+There is no easy way to measure the "cleanliness" of a codebase.
-Below are a few non-exhaustive list of guidelines I follow to write readable code.
+Below are a few non-exhaustive list of guidelines I follow to write clean and readable code.

 - Write docstrings and comments